AadityaTank/Surfer_Theme/README.md

 This is a simple theme made to be soft on eyes for those who prefer light themes.

 ## Features
-  - Made to be soft on eyes
+  - Made to be soft on eyes.
-  - Colors are muted to be less distracting.
+  - Accent colors are muted to be less distracting.
   - Supports Jupyter notebooks.

 ## Screenshots